pygame-community/pygame-geometry/docs/circle.rst

         | :sg:`collidepoint(x, y) -> bool`
         | :sg:`collidepoint(Vector2) -> bool`

-        Returns True if the point is inside the circle(edge included), False otherwise.
+        The `collidepoint` method tests whether a given point is inside the `Circle` (including the edge of the `Circle`).
+It takes a tuple of (x, y) coordinates, two separate x and y coordinates, or a `Vector2` object as its argument, and returns `True` if the point is inside the `Circle`, `False` otherwise.

       .. ## Circle.collidepoint ##